gwafflar/chatACE/README.md

 #### Setup
-Get an OpenAI API key and write it in a .env file
+Get an OpenAI and HuggingFace API keys and write it in a .env file
 ```
-$echo "OPENAI_API_KEY="sk-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX" > .env
+OPENAI_API_KEY='sk-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'
+API_KEY_HuggingFace='hf_YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY'
 ```

 Install the requirements :